 |

-| Beautiful!
-Has the Traditional Russian Fouled Anchor and Striping in Blue and Gold with initials VMF in Gold (Sovyetsky Voyenno-Morskoy Flot USSR) which translates to Soviet Maritime Navy Fleet, Union of Soviet Socialist Republics. |
+Beautiful!
+Has the Traditional Russian Fouled Anchor and Striping with initials RKVMF which stands for Raboche-Krest'yanskaya Voyenno-Morskoy Flot which translates to "Workers-Peasants Military Maritime Fleet" of Russia |

 Click Photo! |